MicrosoftDocs/fabric-docs/docs/data-engineering/microsoft-spark-utilities.md

 > [!NOTE]
 >
-> - MsSparkUtils was officially renamed to NotebookUtils, the existing code are backward compatible and won't cause breaking change, however we do recommend you to upgrade to
-*notebookutils* as the *mssparkutils* namespace will be retired in the future.
+> - MsSparkUtils has been officially renamed to **NotebookUtils**.
+The existing code will remain **backward compatible** and won't cause any breaking changes.
+It is **strongly recommend** upgrading to notebookutils to ensure continued support and access to new features.
+The mssparkutils namespace will be retired in the future.
-> - NotebookUtils only works on **Spark 3.4(Runtime v1.2) and above**, all the upcoming new features will be supported only with *notebookutils* namespace.
+> - NotebookUtils is designed to work with **Spark 3.4(Runtime v1.2) and above**.
+All new features and updates will be exclusively supported with notebookutils namespace going forward.

 ## File system utilities